heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 There are many service discovery protocol patterns.
 The most common are the
 following:

-- Advertisement - a passive discovery protocol pattern: a server (called a service provider) announces its presence on the network.
+- Advertisement - A passive discovery protocol pattern: a server (called a service provider) announces its presence on the network.
 The service provider sends a broadcast or multicast datagram to announce its presence.
 The datagram contains information about the service (name, IP address, port, etc.).
 The